glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 The executable is big, by the way, about 1.3 Megabytes.
 It was a fairly complex game, so I assume the code base must have been large too.

-So, where are the game assets anyways?
+Where are the game assets anyways?
 There are a couple files in the game's tree with the `.MTF` extension.
 Those files are pretty big, the largest one with nearly 300 Megabytes.
 They seem like good candidates for the game archives storing smaller assets like textures, 3D models, sounds and such.